lavis-nlp/irt/README.md

 and/or [pytorch-lightning](https://www.pytorchlightning.ai/).

 We offer a `torch.utils.data.Dataset`, a `torch.utils.data.DataLoader`
 and a `pytorch_lightning.DataModule`.
-The Dataset abstracts what a "sample" is and how to collate samples to batches:
+The dataset abstracts what a "sample" is and how to collate samples to batches: